propan/om-datepicker/README.md

  datepicker-panel
  app-state
  {:path   [:date-panel]
-  :opts   {:allow-past? false
+  :opts   {:min-date -15
-           :end-date    15}
+           :max-date  15}
   :target (js/document.getElementById "datepicker-panel")})
 ```

 **Optional parameters:**

-* :allow-past? - if false, picking a date from the past is not allowed.
+* :min-date    - if set, picking a date from the past is limited by that date.
+Can be a date or a number of days from today.
+* :max-date    - if set, picking a date from the future is limited by that date.
+Can be a date or a number of days from today.
 * :first-day   - the first day of the week.
 Default: 1 (Monday)
-* :end-date    - if set, picking a date from the future is limited by that date.
-Can be a date or a number of days from today.
 * :result-ch   - if passed, then values are put in that channel instead of :value key of the cursor.
 * :style       - the style that will be applied to the string representations of days of the week.
 Possible values are :short, :medium and :long.
 Default value is :medium.